Notice of Annual General Meeting of Orexo

 - Resolution regarding allocation of the company’s result pursuant to the adopted balance sheet.

-- Resolution regarding discharge from liability of the members of the board and the chief executive officer.
+- Resolution regarding discharge from liability of the board members and the chief executive officer.

-- Determination of the number of board members, deputy board members, auditors and deputy auditors.
+- Determination of the number of board members, and auditors.

 - Determination of fees for the board members and the auditor.

 - Election of board members, chairman of the board and auditor.

 - Resolution on guidelines for remuneration to the management.

 - Resolution regarding nomination committee.

 - Resolution regarding authorization for the board of directors to resolve to issue new shares.